Infant Botulism

 Infant botulism may be confused with sepsis, congenital muscular dystrophy, spinal muscular atrophy, hypothyroidism, and benign congenital hypotonia.

-Finding C. botulinum toxin or organisms in the stool establishes the diagnosis of infant botulism.
+Finding C. botulinum toxin or organisms in the stool establishes the diagnosis.

 Treatment of Infant Botulism